 Once all of the data is tagged properly, doing the actual calculation is pretty simple: income from service / quantity from service.
-For example, $100 from Amazon.com for 20 physical CDs would return a per-unit royalty rate of $5.
-Another example: $3 for 3,000 streams on Spotify would be a per-stream royalty rate of $0.001.
+For example, $100 from an online store like Amazon.com for 20 physical CDs would return a per-unit royalty rate of $5.
+Another example: $3 for 3,000 streams on a streaming platform like Spotify would be a per-stream royalty rate of $0.001.
 Simple.

 Then I simply used my backend reporting tools to generate the data that I put in the chart below.

 Dates really matter!

 I used the “Order Date” I assigned to each record to calculate these values.
 Here’s what I mean.
 My system tracks three dates for every record: